Silent War: Planned trilogy

 Hines had envisioned a trilogy of mini-series featuring the Inhumans with "Son of M" and "Silent War" being the first two installments of the trilogy.
 However, Hine's third book with the Inhumans would never come to be and the ending of "Silent War" would be invalidated in subsequent appearances of the characters.
-The Inhumans would not appear again until the "Planet Hulk" saga prelude (Hulk #88-92), which featured Black Bolt (imprisoned at the end of Silent War) free and running about and conspiring with the rest of the Illuminati to kidnap Hulk and send him out into outer space away from the Earth.
+The Inhumans would not appear again until "Planet Hulk", which featured Black Bolt (imprisoned at the end of "Silent War") free and conspiring with the rest of the Illuminati to kidnap Hulk and send him into space.
 The character later appeared in "World War Hulk", with Medusa and Gorgon by his side.
 Gorgon is portrayed in his regular form not his "evolved" form from "Silent War" and Black Bolt, not Maximus, is referred to as the leader of the Inhumans.
 Later in the story however, the events of "Silent War" are referenced when victims of the opera house massacre speak in support of the Hulk when he forces Black Bolt and the rest of the Illuminati to fight to the death in a makeshift arena.

-It would later be established in "Avengers: Illuminati Secret Invasion Special" that Black Bolt had been replaced with a Skrull; Jonathan Hickman would later establish in his Fantastic Four run that Black Bolt was replaced before the events of the Planet Hulk prelude.
+It would later be established in "Avengers: Illuminati Secret Invasion Special" that Black Bolt had been replaced with a Skrull.
+In his Fantastic Four run, Jonathan Hickman established that Black Bolt was replaced before the events of "Planet Hulk".

 Marvel would later launch "Secret Invasions: Inhumans" in 2008, for the "Secret Invasion" crossover.
 This four issue mini-series would not be written by David Hines and retcon the entire ending of the "Silent War" series.
-Written by Joe Pakaski, it outright ignores Hines' plot threats as Maximus is shown in a heroic light (per plans by Hickman to have the character become a good guy in his upcoming Fantastic Four run), Attilan intact, and Medusa and most of the population not under Maximus's telepathic control and the plot point of Luna and Black Bolt the only Inhumans free from Maximus's evil mind control.
+Written by Joe Pakaski, it outright ignores Hines' plot threats as Maximus is shown in a heroic light, Attilan intact, and Medusa and most of the population not under Maximus's telepathic control and the plot point of Luna and Black Bolt the only Inhumans free from Maximus's control.